lbrack/testspace-colab/docs/usage.rst

 This command performs get request that are delegated to the `testspace-python <https://github.com/s2technologies/testspace-python>`_ library.

-for instance, to access the following API:
+for instance, to access the following API

     .. code-block::